jinwan1994/SG-ShadowNet/README.md

 ### 3. Evaluate the Pre-trained Models
 We provide our shadow-removal results from [GoogleDrive](https://drive.google.com/drive/folders/1BtvVDRUe7HARGyJAwXf8CSVMbFKjBxDI?usp=sharing) generated on the ISTD+, SRD, and Video Shadow Removal benchmark dataset.

 You can also evaluate the pretrained models.
-Place images in `./input` directory and run the below script.
+Place images and testing mask ([ISTD](https://github.com/hhqweasd/G2R-ShadowNet) and [SRD](https://github.com/vinthony/ghost-free-shadow-removal))  in `./input` directory and run the below script.

 Before executing the script, please download the pretrained model from [GoogleDrive](https://drive.google.com/drive/folders/14cPEJMYSUFTLB4yaZ2jWJpx8kFre80oH?usp=sharing), place the models to `./pretrained`.